 The town is pretty much a harbor town which serves as administrative and recreational place for visiting sailor.
 Originally separate town from Perth, it is now part of Perth’s metropolitan area.

 The Yacht harbor near Fremantle.

 We found one parking place in a car park building near the market.
 Once we parked the car, we start exploring the small city.
-It was weekend and the town is quite busy with people.
-Some are going for shopping, other just enjoying the scene, although there are some who also going about with their work.
+It was weekend and the town was quite busy with people.
+Some went for shopping, other just enjoying the scene, although there are some who also going about with their work.

-One thing that shocked me at that time was occasional public display of affection where couple could freely kiss and fondle in front of people, without drawing too much attentions except from newcomers like us!
+One thing that shocked me at that time was occasional public display of affection where couple could freely kiss and fondle in front of people, without drawing too much attentions except from newcomers from conservative country like us!

 The busy main avenue of Fremantle.
 This photo wasn’t taken in random, I was actually trying to photograph the kissing and fondling couple on the right.

 We also explore the town and enjoyed walking around the town.

 Miss Maud cafe at Fremantle.
 Fremantle Market can be seen on the right, next to the pink building.

 We also trying our new Unidial card to contact my mother back home in Surabaya.
 I have to say that the phone quality is crisp and clear, despite of the distance.
 And the card also allowed us to make overseas phone call at affordable price.
 And the card can also be used for multiple times, as long as we still have enough credit left.

 In front of Fremantle market, there is a daredevil street performance that attracts huge crowds.
 The street artist really delivers top notch performance that draw huge onlooker crowd.
 I heard that street performers in Australia can make living out of their act, and some even use the profession as the stepping stone for further career in entertainment industry.